 The EAEDC caseload declined steadily from fiscal 1996 through fiscal 2001, resulting in an 83.6% decrease through fiscal 2001, but the caseload began to grow again in fiscal 2002.
 The trend can be attributed to factors similar to those affecting the TAFDC caseload.
-For fiscal 2003, caseload increased by an estimated 6.9% and expenditures increased by approximately 5.6%.
-For fiscal 2004, caseload grew by 6.6%, but expenditures declined by 1.2%.
-Fiscal 2005 expenditures for EAEDC are projected to be \$70.5 million, a 5.5% increase from fiscal 2004.
+For fiscal 2003, caseload increased by an estimated 5.4% and expenditures increased by approximately 6.9%.
+For fiscal 2004, caseload grew by 6.6%.
+Fiscal 2005 expenditures for EAEDC are projected to be \$70.5 million, a 3.7% increase from fiscal 2004.

 SSI is a federally administered and funded cash assistance program for individuals who are elderly, disabled or blind.
 SSI payments are funded entirely by the federal government up to \$530 per individual recipient per month and entirely by the state above that amount.
 The additional state supplement ranges from \$39 to \$454 per month per recipient.
-Fiscal 2005 expenditures for SSI are estimated to be \$212.1 million, a 1.4% increase from fiscal 2004.
+Fiscal 2005 expenditures for SSI are estimated to be \$212.0 million, a 1.4% increase from fiscal 2004.